Vecchia approximations of Gaussian-process predictions: Introduction

 We focus on Vecchia approximations, which obtain a sparse Cholesky factor of the precision matrix by removing conditioning variables in a factorization of the joint density of the GP observations into a product of conditional distributions \citep{Vecchia1988}.
+This approach has become very popular for likelihood approximations for parameter inference \citep[e.g.,][]{Stein2004,Sun2016,Guinness2016a}.
 For the typical setting of GP observations that include additive noise, \citet{Katzfuss2017a} consider a general Vecchia framework that applies the Vecchia approximation to a vector consisting of both the latent GP realizations and the noisy data.
 This framework contains many other popular GP approximations as special cases \citep[e.g.,][]{Snelson2007,Finley2009,Sang2011a,Datta2016,Katzfuss2015,Katzfuss2017b}.